 About Us

-As we live through the violence of genocide, caste apartheid, militarised borders, gendered repression, ecological collapse, and a growing surveillance state, we are also witnessing a deepening investment in punishment, control and fear.
+As we live through the violence of genocide, caste apartheid, militarised borders, gendered repression, ecological collapse, rising authoritarianism, and a growing surveillance state, we are also witnessing a deepening investment in punishment, control and fear.

 Alternative Justice exists because we believe another way is possible.